agentsea/robochef/README.md

 ## Documentation

-See our [docs](https://docs.hub.agentsea.ai) for more information on how to use SurfPizza.
+See our [docs](https://docs.hub.agentsea.ai) for more information on RoboChef and our other AI agents.

 ## Community